 A smooth autumnal soup, embellished with melting Gruyere cheese.
 This is delicious served with the pumpkin seed pesto bread.
-Have you seen our Autumn Essentials?
-Check them out here.

 Under 2 hrs.

 - 25kg (5lb) piece of pumpkin or squash